Japanese hot springs, called onsen, are a natural miracle that will relax your body and soul.

 People are not prone to stare or judge inside an onsen, but feel free to use a small “modesty towel” to cover up and feel more comfortable out of the water.
-You’ll see many Japanese people wrapping it around or placing it on top of their heads as towels or hair not allowed to touch the water.
+You’ll see many Japanese people wrapping it around or placing it on top of their heads as towels or hair should not touch the water.

 4. Enjoy the hot water

 Japanese Onsen water can be hot, very hot.
 Often between 40 and 44 degrees, you’ll no doubt warm up quickly.
-If you are new to Onsen please let your body gently get used to the high temperature starting with a few minutes inside the water.
+If you are new to onsen, please let your body gently get used to the high temperature starting with a few minutes only inside the water.

 If Onsen just isn't for you

-International tourists might feel uncomfortable to bath with strangers but you don’t have to miss out on this experience.
+International tourists might feel uncomfortable bathing with strangers, but you don’t have to completely miss out on this experience.
 Many Japanese inns called ryokan or luxurious resorts offer access to private baths where you can enjoy the soothing water on your own, with your partner or family.
 The added privacy certainly helps to feel more comfortable and appreciate the natural wonders of Japan.

 If you prefer to stay out of the water at all, why not let GOYOH arrange a visit to the famous snow monkeys of Northern Japan, who have gotten used to the daily comfort of hot springs, and enjoy their bath time to the fullest.